taufik-nurrohman/markdown/.dev/README.md

 c. asdf asdf
 ~~~

-Without stricter rules for the list block, my parser would mistakenly treat `asdf) ` and `asdf. ` as the start of
-another list item block.

-Also consider the following example, which is taken from [this discussion](https://talk.commonmark.org/t/bad-interaction-between-laziness-rule-and-ordered-lists/9085?u=taufik-nurrohman):
+Also, consider the following example which is taken from [this discussion](https://talk.commonmark.org/t/bad-interaction-between-laziness-rule-and-ordered-lists/9085?u=taufik-nurrohman):

 ~~~
 1. Before the end of the paragraph, I invite you to